What Are the Most Common Types of Car Accident Injuries in Illinois? Injuries sustained in a collision can be broadly...

-When it comes time to file a claim, it helps to be aware of the insurance claim process for car accidents in Bloomington.
+When it comes time to file a claim, it helps to be aware of the car insurance claim process for car accidents in Bloomington.
 If you have been in a car accident, you have probably suffered damages either from medical bills for getting treatment from injuries from the crash, or repairs to your vehicle.
 Illinois requires all drivers to carry insurance for this reason.
 If you have been in an accident, insurance should compensate you for your damages.

 While every insurance company handles claims a bit differently, there are three main steps.
 These are gathering relevant documentation and information, contacting your insurance company to make a claim, and receiving a decision from your insurance regarding compensation.